Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 Soft plastics — Steve uses St. Croix’s Legend Elite (LEM90XHF) or Legend Tournament 8-6 Legend Tournament “Big Dawg” (LTM86XHF) or 9-0 Big Nasty (LTM90HF).
 In the Premier series, you’ll want the 8-6 (PM86XHF), and in the Mojo series you’ll want the 8-0 (MM80HF) or 8-6 (MM86XHF).

-Livebait, trolling — St. Croix Premier 8-0 (PG80HM).
-This rod features fiberglass construction for increased durability in extreme conditions.
+Livebait, trolling — St. Croix Premier 8-0 (PG80HM) or Mojo Musky 8-0 trolling rod (MMT80HM).
+These rods features fiberglass construction for increased durability in extreme conditions.

 For more information on St. Croix rods, please visit: www.stcroixrods.com